liferay/liferay-docs/user/articles-dxp/120-search/13-result-rankings.markdown

 2. By contrast, hide results that shouldn't appear in certain searches at all.

-3. Add results that aren't returned by a certain search.
+3. Add results that aren't normally returned by searching a certain keyword.

 4. Configure a search page to see the results from the Result Rankings customization and the un-manipulated results.
 LPS-96212

-Pin, hide, and add search results with Result Rankings.
+Result Rankings lets you pin, hide, and add search results for a given set of keywords.

 **Use Case:**